 These services are free and open to the entire Lehman Community.

 Lehman College and The City University of New York (CUNY) supports a mother’s right to breastfeed their child.
 The American Academy of Pediatrics (AAP) recommends that mothers breastfeed exclusively for their baby’s first six months of life and continue breastfeeding through their baby’s first year of life.
 AAP reports numerous health benefits of breastfeeding for both the baby and the mother.

 CUNY policies support an employee’s and student’s right to express milk at work and in college settings.
 The CUNY policy, in addition to New York State Labor Law § 206-C (established in May 2008), requires employers to allow working women to use unpaid break time or paid meal time to nurse their babies or express milk for up to three years after the birth of their child.
 It also requires employers to make a reasonable effort to provide a space where an employee can express milk in privacy and prohibits employers from discriminating against an employee who exercises this right.

 In efforts to support our employees and students, Lehman College provides a clean, safe and private space for returning mothers who need to express milk.
 The lactation room is located in Carman Hall, room 187.
 The space contains a chair, table, a sink, cleaning materials and resources.
 The room locks from the inside and indicates when the room is in use.

-Women may access the lactation rooms only for the purposes of expressing, storing and collecting breast milk.
+Women may access the lactation room only for the purposes of expressing, collecting and storing breast milk.
 We ask women to limit their time to 20-30 minutes maximum.

 Accommodations: Lactation Room